 Brett Fletcher Lauer

-A Public Space is a proud member of The Council of Literary Magazines and Presses
+A Public Space is a proud member of the Community of Literary Magazines and Presses.

-A Public Space is made possible in part by the support of the following organizations:
+A Public Space is grateful for the support of the following organizations:

 Council on the Arts